• Recipes

 (6) I have a 6 quarts instant pot and I can only fit one pan on a trivet.
 Pour 1 ½ cups water in inner pot, then lower your trivet in the inner pot.

-Leche flan covered with foil in instant pot.
+Leche flan covered with a foil on top of a trivet in an instant pot.

 (7) Close lid and set to PRESSURE COOK on HIGH for 14 minutes.